tahayparker/CSInternalsGuide/content/pages/project-file.md

       Or copy-paste, yknow.
 Or just use GPT.
 Pretty helpful.
 Should be about half a page long.

       Pro Tip: [Claude AI](https://claude.ai) writes stuff pretty naturally if you tell it to.
-Use a prompt like "Write Do not exceed one page.
+DM Do not exceed one page.
 Seriously.
 No need to thank every single person.
     elementId: 'certificate'
     styles: